dnielsen/redis_on_windows/README.md

 4. Edit /etc/redis/redis.conf and change the line “bind 127.0.0.1” to “bind 0.0.0.0”
 ```
 > sudo nano /etc/redis/redis.conf
+> // change the line, then save and close the file
 ```
 5. Restart the Redis service:
 ```